The Latest: Jury views photos of Laquan McDonald’s wounds

 Jurors are viewing autopsy photos of black teenager Laquan McDonald after he was shot by a white Chicago police officer.

 The photos were shown as Cook County’s chief medical examiner, Dr. Ponni Arunkumar testified Wednesday about McDonald’s gunshot wounds.
 She said he had 16 total.
-She also says the first shot would not have killed the 17-year-old.

 Officer Jason Van Dyke is charged with first-degree murder in McDonald’s death.
 Video from the October 2014 shooting shows Van Dyke opening fire as McDonald walks away from police with a small knife in one hand.